Las Vegas is so much more than a weekend party spot.

 Beauty & Essex at Cosmopolitan

-Beauty & Essex has an interesting menu featuring lots of dishes that are a hip take on classic American dishes, like grilled cheese, smoked bacon and tomato soup dumplings (pictured above).
+Beauty & Essex has an interesting menu featuring lots of dishes that are a hip take on classic American dishes, like grilled cheese, smoked bacon and tomato soup dumplings (pictured below).

 Catch Seafood at Aria